Heidelberg (electoral district)

 Heidelberg is an electoral constituency (German: Wahlkreis) represented in the Bundestag.
 It elects one member via first-past-the-post voting.
 Under the current constituency numbering system, it is designated as constituency 274.
 It is located in northwestern Baden-Württemberg, comprising the city of Heidelberg and the northern part of the Rhein-Neckar-Kreis district.

 Heidelberg was created for the inaugural 1949 federal election.
-Since 2021, it has been represented by Franziska Brantner of the Alliance 90/The Greens.
+Whilst the Christian Democratic Union won a plurality in the 2025 election, under the new voting system, their candidate did not actually win a seat in the Bundestag.
+This was due to the distribution of seats won by the CDU being decided by the first (direct) vote percentage of each winning CDU candidate, determining who took the seats.
+As the CDU candidate got a low vote of 29.2%, the seat will remain vacant throughout the 21st Bundestag.

 Geography

 Heidelberg is located in northwestern Baden-Württemberg.
 As of the 2021 federal election, it comprises the independent city of Heidelberg and the municipalities of Dossenheim, Edingen-Neckarhausen, Eppelheim, Heddesheim, Hemsbach, Hirschberg an der Bergstraße, Ilvesheim, Ladenburg, Laudenbach, Schriesheim, and Weinheim from the Rhein-Neckar-Kreis district.

 History

 Heidelberg was created in 1949.
 In the 1965 through 1976 elections, it was named Heidelberg-Stadt.
 In the 1949 election, it was Württemberg-Baden Landesbezirk Baden constituency 3 in the number system.
 In the 1953 through 1961 elections, it was number 177.
 In the 1965 through 1976 elections, it was number 181.
 In the 1980 through 1998 elections, it was number 178.
 In the 2002 and 2005 elections, it was number 275.
 Since the 2009 election, it has been number 274.

 Originally, the constituency comprised the independent city of Heidelberg and the Landkreis Heidelberg district.
 In the 1965 through 1972 elections, it comprised the city of Heidelberg, the Eppelheim municipality from the Landkreis Heidelberg district, and the municipalities of Altlußheim, Brühl, Hockenheim, Ketsch, Neulußheim, Oftersheim, Plankstadt, Reilingen, and Schwetzingen from the Landkreis Mannheim district.
 In the 1976 through 1998 elections, its borders did not change, but its area from the Landkreis Mannheim and Landkreis Heidelberg districts became part of the Rhein-Neckar-Kreis district.
 It acquired its current borders in the 2002 election.